ArduPilot/ardupilot_wiki/common/source/docs/common-gripper-servo.rst

 Controlling Gripper from the transmitter
 ========================================

 The transmitter's auxiliary switch can control the gripper.

+If using a firmware version prior to 4.0.
+CH7_OPT or CH8_OPT can be used to control the gripper by setting it to 19.
 If using the mission planner, select Config/Tuning > Extended Tuning and set the Ch7 Opt or Ch8 Opt drop-down to "EPM" or "Gripper".

 .. image:: ../../../images/gripper_servo_auxswitch.png

-- or directly set :ref:`CH7_OPT <CH7_OPT>` or :ref:`CH8_OPT <CH8_OPT>` to 19
+- In firmware versions 4.0 later, use an RC channel for control by setting is ``RCx_OPTION`` parameter to 19.

 Controlling Gripper during a mission
 ====================================